In This Section

 - A master's degree in counseling psychology, educational psychology, school counseling, or education with specific coursework in psychology, development, measurement, and individual assessment

-- Completion of a course in Psychology and/or Education of the Exceptional Child for a minimum of 2 semester hours
+- Completion of a course in Psychology and/or Education of the Exceptional Child

 - A minimum of 24 graduate semester hours